 Purchase Airline Club Access for the Day

-While some of these clubs might charge a day fee of something along the lines of $50, you just might save your sanity and your pocketbook by making this purchase.
+While some of these clubs might charge a day fee of something along the lines of $50, you can put a price on your peace of mind.
 Airline clubs and lounges often offer food and drinks for free.
-As airport food can be ridiculously expensive, the club cost can equal what you buy outside.
-These spaces are quiet, free of squawky announcements, and feature plenty of power outlets for all your devices (part of what can make the airport so stressful and tiring is the noise and having to contort into strange positions to find the one plug available!).
-Do a bit of research to see if day passes are offered from the airline you are flying.
+As airport food can be ridiculously expensive, the club cost can match what you get outside.
+These spaces are quiet, free of squawky announcements, and feature plenty of power outlets for all your devices (forget about contorting into strange positions to find the one plug available!).
+Do a bit of research to see if your airline offers day passes!

 From TSA Pre-Check to Global Entry, there are a number of airport security programs you can join for a fee.
-Airport security can make you tenser, as more often than not, there are visibly annoyed and tired passengers and agents, flaring tempers, and even yelling that can all be generally unpleasant.
-Airport security programs can eliminate having to trudge along with everyone else through slow lines and also put an end to having to take off almost everything on your person.
+Airport security programs can hep you avoid trudging along with everyone else through slow lines, flaring tempers, and unpleasant experiences, putting an end to having to take off almost everything on you to get through.

 Check Where Your Plane Is Coming From

-One of the main reasons why the airport can be a giant stress ball is flight delays.
-Your flight is boarding any minute and all of sudden they make an announcement that the incoming aircraft is delayed two hours so you will be delayed three.
+One of the main reasons airports can become a giant stress ball is flight delays.
+Just when your flight is about to begin boarding, you hear through an announcement that is going to be delayed for two hours.
 Yikes!
-You shouldn’t have to spend extra time in the airport when you don’t need to in the end.
-You can always do a check of where your plane is coming from before you leave for the airport.
-If you see a delay is imminent, keep a watch on the flight, but don’t speed off to spend more time in the airport.
-By being ahead of a delay, you can avoid spending too much time at the airport.
+Nobody likes to spend extra time at the airport, right?
+Next time, think about checking where your plane is coming from before you head to the airport.
+If you see a delay is imminent, keep watch on the flight but don’t speed off to spend more time in the airport.
+By being ahead of a delay, you can avoid spending too much time at there.